Polaron pattern recognition

 The formation of polarons by charge trapping is pervasive in transition metal oxides.
 Polarons have been widely studied in binary compounds but comparatively much less so in perovskites.

-In P07, we aim to combine advanced first-principles approaches with computer-vision and machine-learning techniques to accelerate and automatize the study of polarons and novel polaron effects in perovskites.
+In P07, we aim to combine advanced first-principles approaches with computer-vision and machine-learning techniques to accelerate and automatize the study of polarons and novel polaron effects in transition metal oxides.

 Expertise